tugmodel/tugmodel-client/README.md

   2. Simple [workflow or tug](#simple-tug-workflow) for decoupling.
   3. [No more SQL seeding](#no-more-sql-seeding-scripts).
 Use JSON for seeds.

 The implementation language will be Java.
+No external library dependencies will be needed except Jackson JSON.
 Similar patterns in: Ruby ActiveModel, JavaLite and Backbone.js.

 #Direct operations